 On June 14, 2007, Resolution No. 599/2007 of the Secretariat of Energy was published (the "Resolution").
 This Resolution approved an agreement with natural gas producers regarding the natural gas supply to the domestic market during the period 2007 through 2011 (the "Agreement 2007-2011"), giving such producers a five business-day term to enter into the Agreement 2007-2011.
 The purpose of this Agreement 2007-2011 is to guarantee the normal supply of the natural gas domestic market during the period 2007 through 2011, considering the domestic market demand registered during 2006 plus the growth of residential and small commercial customer's consumption (the "Priority Demand").
-According to the Resolution, the producers that have signed the Agreement 2007-2011 commit to supply a part of the Priority Demand according to certain percentage determined for each producer based upon its share of producers that did not sign the Agreement 2007-2011 will be the first to be called upon in order to satisfy such mentioned shortage.
+According to the Resolution, the producers that have signed the Agreement 2007-2011 commit to supply a part of the Priority Demand according to certain percentage determined for each producer based upon its share of producers that did not sign the Agreement 2007-2011 will be the shortage to supply Priority Demand, natural gas exports of producers that did not sign the Agreement 2007-2011 will be the called upon in order to satisfy such mentioned shortage.
 The Agreement 2007-2011 also establishes terms of effectiveness and pricing provisions for the Priority Demand consumption.
-Considering that the Resolution anticipates the continuity of the Agreement 2007-2011 does not mean any recognition by YPF of the validity of that Resolution.
+Considering that the Resolution anticipates the continuity of the regulatory mechanisms that affect the exports, YPF has appealed the Resolution and has expressly stated that the execution of the Agreement 2007-2011 does not mean any recognition by YPF of the validity of that Resolution.
 On June 22, 2007, the National Direction of Hydrocarbons notified that the Agreement 2007-2011 reached the sufficient level of subscription and that it is currently in an implementation stage.